zocean/rna-seq-pipeline/docs/installation.md

 Google Cloud
 --------------
-If you are intending to run the pipeline on Google Cloud platform, the following setup is needed.
+If you are intending to run the pipeline on Google Cloud platform, the following setup is needed:

 DNA Nexus
 -----------
-If you are intending to run the pipeline on DNA Nexus, the following setup is needed.
+If you are intending to run the pipeline on DNA Nexus, the following setup is needed: